signaldust/bunny-jit/README.md

 double-precision variants to `d` if we add single-precision versions).
 Note that floating-point comparisons return integers, even though they expect `_f64` parameters.

-Right now parameters to the generated function can be specified with `iarg` and `farg` on entry to the function (in order; they take no parameters), but this is probably not final (ie. there will probably be a cleaner user-facing interface and these will become internal).

 ### The compiler currently exposes the following instructions: